346th Cyberspace Test & Evaluation Squadron: Air Force reserve

-The squadron was again activated under Air Defense Command (ADC) in the reserve at Birmingham Municipal Airport, Alabama, on 19 May 1947 and again assigned to the 99th Group.
+The squadron was activated under Air Defense Command (ADC) in the reserve at Birmingham Municipal Airport, Alabama, on 19 May 1947 and was again assigned to the 99th Group.
 Its training was supervised by ADC's 477th AAF Base Unit (later the 2587th Air Force Reserve Training Center).
+As the post war Air Force took shape, the National Guard was considered the first line of reserve.
+Reserve units like the 346th got what was left over after National Guard units received facilities, equipment and aircraft.
+Aircraft were allotted to reserve units as a means of maintaining flying proficiency, not combat readiness.
+Aircraft assigned to the reserves were overwhelmingly trainers, and no heavy bombers were ever assigned.
+The allotment of units to the reserves was made only for planning purposes and mobilization plans called for personnel assigned to the 346th to be called to active duty during mobilization as individuals, not as a unit.

-Although it was nominally a very heavy bomber unit, it is not clear whether or not the squadron was fully staffed or equipped with combat aircraft.
-In 1948 Continental Air Command (ConAC) assumed responsibility for managing reserve and Air National Guard units from ADC.
+In 1948 Continental Air Command (ConAC) assumed responsibility for managing reserve and National Guard units from ADC.
 President Truman’s reduced 1949 defense budget, however, required reductions in the number of units in the Air Force, ConAC also reorganized its reserve units under the Wing Base Organization, and the 19th Air Division and other reserve units at Birmingham Municipal Airport, including the squadron, were inactivated and replaced by the 514th Troop Carrier Wing in June 1949.